 As the process matures, public documents, map proposals, approved scenarios, and population data will be posted on this page, along with additional means of public involvement in redistricting, including opportunities for the submission of maps.

-Redistricting takes place following the anticipated September release of 2020 Census data, ahead of the 2022 election cycle.
-The local process cannot be completed until the Rhode Island General Assembly creates its own state district lines through its own state Redistricting Committee, which is anticipated to begin meeting later this year, pending action by the state legislature to create it.
-In the meantime, the Cranston Redistricting Commission will begin preliminary work, fact-finding, and solicit public input on the process so work can progress on a definitive timeline over the winter and into next spring.
+Redistricting takes place following the anticipated August 16, 2021 release of 2020 Census data, ahead of the 2022 election cycle.
+The local process cannot be completed until the Rhode Island General Assembly creates its own state district lines through its own state Reapportionment Commission, which is anticipated to begin meeting soon.
+In the meantime, the Cranston Redistricting Commission has begun preliminary work, fact-finding, and soliciting public input on the process so work can progress on a definitive timeline over the winter and into next spring.